Tourism in Kenya: Negative environmental impacts

+Growth of domestic tourism

+Kenya's dependence on foreign tourism has greatly reduced over the years.
+In 2019, foreign tourist revenues stood at $1.76 billion, accounting for only 1.6% of Kenya's GDP and approximately 12% of all international tourism receipts in Eastern Africa.

+The growing middle class in Kenya has also led to a significant growth in domestic tourism over the years.
+This steady growth in domestic tourism has defied the turmoil of elections or terror attacks.
+In 2014, for the first time, Kenya National Bureau of Statistics (KNBS) data showed that the number of Kenyans accommodated in hotel rooms was higher than that of foreign tourists, pointing to the increasing significance of domestic tourism and highlighting the need for the government to focus on promoting domestic tourism over international visitors as a way of yielding more sustainable growth in the tourism sector.

+In 2018, domestic tourists’ bed occupancy accounted for 52.9% of the total bed occupancy in the country.

 Tourist attractions

 Climate

 Kenya has a climate with mostly warm weather conditions year round, without the extremes of summer or winter (there are two rainy seasons: from March–May and September–October).
 One of the reasons for the mild, low-humidity climate is the relatively high altitude across much of the country.
 The coastal region does get humid and is warmer but temperatures do not typically exceed the mid 30 °C. For this reason, air-conditioning and ceiling fans are more common along the coast or in areas near Lake Victoria, such as Kisumu city which is warm and humid.

 Landscapes

 Kenya is known for its scenic and diverse landscapes, set within a relatively small area.
 It is possible to take a one-hour flight from Nairobi and arrive in a desert, lush tea estate, alpine forest or savannah, depending on direction of travel.

 Infrastructure

 The tourist infrastructure in Kenya is highly developed with a network of professionally managed national parks, highways, flight connectivity (international and domestic) and an internationally recognized hotel and hospitality industry.